fbpx

 A little ways out of Hakone town, but close to public transport so no worries.
 On-site onsen and nice social areas with free WiFi.

-Note: If you are following this itinerary exactly, you’ll just need to book one night in Hakone.
+If you are following this itinerary exactly, you’ll just need to book one night in Hakone.
+If you have more time and want to stay longer, we have lots of ideas for fun things to do in Hakone.

 Day 5: Morning in Hakone, Tokyo at night